Zaltu/personax-lua-src/README.md

 - state: The "main" file of the GSV.
 While technically not a context, manages everything and lives on the highest level.
 - json_reader: Lua JSON module.
 As previously stated, this is also actually a global variable loaded when resolving state.lua.
 - luawriter: Utility to write a Lua table to an importable Lua file.
 Mainly used for saving games and may move.
+- testsuite: Testing utility for Lua code.
+Not built.

 The text data of the game is found under the model as well, since only the model accesses it.
 The `model/data/` directory is organized as such:
 - *data/chars/*: (Main) Characters and their stats.